The Classical Piano studies at Conservatorium Maastricht consist of a Bachelor’s and a Master’s degree.

 Before you apply

-For the pre-audition, the candidate needs to record two video’s that contains:
+For the first round, the candidate needs to record an introduction video and performance video’s:

 - Video 1: A short introduction of him/herself in English: talk about your musical experiences, your motivation to study music, your main subject and why you choose to audition at Conservatorium Maastricht.